AhmedHani-dev/Snake-Game/README.md

 # Snake-Game
-Snake Game in Java with usage of OOP Principles
+Snake Game in Java for OOP Uni Class